OWASP/www-project-threat-dragon/docs-2/usage/config/bitbucket.md

 All the information is now ready to try running the server from the command line.
-Defining the environment variables on the command line is handy for development and debugging, but using the file based configuration is easier (which will be discussed later on).
+Defining the environment variables on the command line is handy for development and debugging, but using the dotenv file configuration is easier (which will be discussed later on).

 To use the docker command the [Docker daemon][dockerinstall] must be installed and running on the local machine.
 During development it is useful to be able to stop the docker container from the command line,